cloud-ark/kubeplus/Guidelines.md

-## Evaluation with example Operators
+## Evaluation of example Operators

 Here is a table showing conformance of different community Operators to above guidelines.